-Colin B. Harris is a partner in the firm's Patent Prosecution group, and co-chairs of the firm's Industrial Designs practice group.
-In addition to his extensive experience drafting and prosecuting design and utility patent applications, Mr. Harris regularly provides counseling related to securing and enforcing industrial design rights from the product development stage through pre-litigation and litigation.
+Colin B. Harris is a partner in Oblon's Patent Prosecution group, and a co-chair of the firm's Industrial Designs practice group.
+In addition to his extensive experience drafting and prosecuting design and utility patent applications, he regularly provides counseling related to securing and enforcing industrial design rights from the product development stage through pre-litigation and litigation.

 Mr. Harris also has experience with utility and design patents in post-grant proceedings at the USPTO.